Phil MeekinView Profile

 The liquidator’s appointment

-During the shareholders’ meeting, the shareholders nominate the Insolvency Practitioners that they would like to be appointed as liquidator.
-Unless the creditors vote against the shareholders choice and by majority vote (51% or more) nominate an alternative liquidator, the company’s choice of liquidator will stand.
+During the shareholders’ meeting, the shareholders nominate the Insolvency Practitioners that they would like appointed as liquidators.
+Unless the creditors vote against the shareholders choice by majority vote (51% or more) or nominate an alternative liquidator, the company’s choice of liquidator will stand.

 Creditors who have a debenture or security against company assets cannot vote unless they value their security.
-Secured creditors are on the whole (but not limited to) organisations such as banks, factoring companies and hire purchase companies.
+Secured creditors could be organisations such as banks, factoring companies and hire purchase companies.

 If secured creditors are only secured for part of the debt owing, they have the right to vote for the unsecured balance.

 The liquidator’s main job is to ensure creditors get some return from the insolvency process.
 They must act in the best interests of all creditors for the duration.

 Assessing claims and assets